-This recipe for a blackberry cobbler is overdue; apologies for keeping it a secret.
-I had all intentions of sharing this before Labor Day then time took over our schedules.
-Did all of our US readers have a nice long weekend?
-We were back East for a few days to celebrate Lenny’s mothers 70th birthday.
-We spent a couple days in Boston, and then a few hot and humid days on the Cape.
+This recipe for a blackberry cobbler is long overdue.
+Apologies for keeping it a secret.
+We were back East for a few days to celebrate Lenny’s mother’s 70th birthday.
+We spent a couple of days in Boston, and then a few hot and humid days on the Cape.
 It was nice to see everyone, but we are excited to be back home to enjoy the last lazy days of summer.

 Instead, I made this humble blackberry cobbler.
 The berries were sweet and needed not more than a small amount of sugar and a little lemon zest which really made them sparkle.
 Definitely, take advantage of the last lazy days of summer and bake yourself a cobbler.
 Don’t worry if you do not have access to wild blackberry picking.
 I have made this cobbler many times using berries from the farmer’s market or the supermarket; it comes out equally as delicious.
 Now go bake yourself a cobbler.
 You can thank me after the last bite.

 Thank you for joining us at the Chez Us table; we love having you here.

 Have you made this recipe?
 Please share what recipes you are enjoying from our site with us – we’d love to see them.
 Use the hashtag #chezuseats on social media channels, then we can pull a chair up to your virtual table and share with our friends.

 4 cups of fresh blackberries

 1 cup of sugar